Best Hotels in Berlin

 Places to Stay in Berlin near Popular Attractions

 For Brandenburg Gate and Reichstag, book around Unter den Linden; Berlin famous hotels like Adlon or Regent rule here.
+These areas also feature some good hotels in Berlin city for sightseeing-focused stays.

 If nightlife is your draw, stay near Warschauer Strasse or Oranienburger Tor.
 Families prefer Prenzlauer Berg for its playground squares and calm cafés.
 And yes, despite the irony, hotels in Berlin near beach (technically lake beaches) like those near Wannsee get full in July.